rcemper/Beyond-Server-Limits/README.md

 ```
 ## How to Test it
 - There is a version in C++ precompiled for docker in subdirectory **/cpp/** rccslave(.cpp)
-it is foreseen if special privigeges (?root?) are required
+it is foreseen if special privileges (?root?) are required
 - The Python variant is not context sensitive and works in Windows and Linux

 First start the Listener